Starting a business

 The question as to whether someone is employed or self-employed is not as straightforward as it might at first appear.
 Many people assume they are free to choose, but HMRC state this is not the case.

-Buying an established business that someone else wishes to sell provides a path that many follow to fulfil their desire to enter into business or expand existing operations.
+Buying an established business that someone else wishes to sell provides many with a route into business and enables them to fulfil their desire to enter into business or expand existing operations.

 No new business is the same as another even if the product or service is similar.
 Review our summary of likely costs as well as making use of our start up funding calculator.
 This guide may assist in identifying some of those ‘easy to overlook’ costs.

 People don't invest in ideas; they invest in people.
 You can have the world's best business plan with a truly original idea that is guaranteed to make a fortune, but you could fail to attract investment if the people behind the idea do not inspire confidence or have the necessary plans in place.

 If you start working for yourself, you must register with HMRC.

 In order to attract a deduction in computing the profits of a trade or business, direct costs and running expenses must be incurred wholly and exclusively for the purpose of the trade.

 The rules which determine what expenses can be deducted from profit for tax purposes are essentially the same whether you operate as a limited company, sole trader or partnership.